MariaSyed/RoutePlanner/README.md

 ### Run on iOS Simulator

 Note: Metro bundler does not behave as it should when started with `react-native`, hence steps 2 and 3 are necessary.
+This issue was supposedly fixed with the new react native version 0.59.2 released on 26th March 2019.

 1. Run `react-native run-ios`
 2. Close the metro bunder that starts and run `npm start` in project root